Annual Percentage Yield (APY)

 A merchant transaction (purchase or return) made through a store, telephone, or internet using an ATM card or debit card.

-A Federal Reserve Board regulation that sets a withdrawal and transfer limit from a savings account held at a depository bank and an early withdrawal penalty on a withdrawal from or closure of a time account (CD).
+A Federal Reserve Board regulation that sets a withdrawal and transfer limit from a savings account held at a depository bank and an early withdrawal penalty on certain withdrawals from or closures of a time account (CD).

 See Non-sufficient Funds (NSF).